 Purchasing Services reviews and ensures that all submitted paperwork is complete and issues a check payable to the Department of Licensing (DOL).
 The department takes the check to the DOL and obtains the license and registration.

 See below regarding the procedures for completing the required documents to obtain the title.

 Titling and Exempt Licensing

 As a state agency, the University is exempt from paying annual licensing fees on most vehicles.
-Contact Risk Management for exceptions.
+Contact Risk Management Services for exceptions.
 License plates issued to the University indicate exempt status.
 The license fee and any related charges are one-time costs.